 In 1983 Bill attempted to escape prison and was given another 15 years in prison.

 Bill spent seven and a half years in lockdown at the infamous maximum security Marion prison for his attempted prison break.
 During his time in Marion he helped social prisoners pursue their education, both politically and academically.
 In one case he helped prisoner Ernesto Santiago receive his GED.

-Bill also continues to stay active politically, helping edit and write 4Struggle Magazine, organizing the yearly Running Down the Walls 5K for political prisoners, and serves on the ABCF Prisoner Committee.
+Bill also continues to stay active politically; he helped edit and write 4Struggle Magazine, organizes the yearly Running Down the Walls 5K for political prisoners, and serves on the ABCF Prisoner Committee.